-Halogen group or Group 17 of the periodic table consists of five elements which play a significant role in our daily lives as fluorine is used in toothpaste or chlorine is used as a disinfectant to clean the water.
+Halogen group or Group 17 of the periodic table consists of five elements which play a significant role in our daily lives fluorine is used in toothpaste and chlorine is used as a disinfectant to clean the water.

 The five members of Group 17 are:

 These elements are collectively known as halogens.
 The word halogen has been derived from a Greek descent in which ‘halo’ means salt and ‘genes’ mean born.
 Therefore, halogens in Greek mean salt producers.
 Astatine is placed in the halogen group since its behaviour is similar to that of iodine although it is a radioactive element.